 Carolyn Boroden is a technical analyst with over 25 years of experience.
 She focuses on the ratio’s derived from the Fibonacci number series, and she applies these ratios on both the price and time axis of the market, to identify trade setups.
 She works to identify key support or resistance that you can trade against.
 Click here for an Introduction Video of Carolyn’s work.
-Beginners can learn Fibonacci from step one, and easily use it to trade stock, long calls/puts or scalp futures, while advanced traders can combine Carolyn’s levels with more advanced options & futures strategies, in addition to learning the work themselves.
+Intermediates can learn Fibonacci from step one, and easily use it to trade stock, long calls/puts or scalp futures, while advanced traders can combine Carolyn’s levels with more advanced options & futures strategies, in addition to learning the work themselves.

 How Can Fibonacci Change Your Trading – Carolyn’s Risk Gauge